Where does ADF style ritual come from?

 So, we can have Norse rituals, Hellenic rituals, Vedic rituals, etc., by the fact that our rituals are based on ancient Indo-European religious traditions, not Celtic ones in particular.
 These types of ADF rituals all share the same basic I-E symbolism and structure (such as Fire, Well, and Tree, the Gatekeeper deity, etc.), but are also tailored for the specific I-E culture of the ritual (such as including key phrases in the relevant language, calling to specific gatekeeper and main deities, etc.).

 Where do I go for more information on your rituals?
 Can I ask anyone questions about this stuff?

 Joining ADF is likely to answer many questions: with your membership packet, you'll receive access to the ADF Dedicant Path and other training, along with access to the Members' side of this site (which has many more articles) at no additional charge.

 Our website has several sample rituals and articles which explain our liturgical format in detail.
 Please see our rituals area for more information.
-If you'd like to ask general questions about druidry and ADF, please consider subscribing to our ADF-Druidry e-mail list.
 If you are looking for a local ADF group whose rituals you can check out, please see our groups page and if you have a specific question about joining ADF please contact us .